giulong/spectrum/README.md

 # Common Use Cases

-Here there you can find how Spectrum helps you in few common use cases.
+Here you can find how Spectrum helps you in a few common use cases.

 ## File Upload